enidisepic/nvim-config/README.md

 This config is designed for macOS with iTerm 2 and the Terminal.app compatible keymap.
 Furthermore, it is only tested with [Zsh](https://www.zsh.org/) and [Oh My Zsh](https://ohmyz.sh/).

+### **!!
+Disclaimers:**

-**!!
-Disclaimer: On macOS you'll need to run `ulimit -n 10240` to avoid getting a "too many open files" error prior to first installing this config**
+- On macOS you'll need to run `ulimit -n 10240` to avoid getting a "too many open files" error prior to
+- Again, on macOS the current homebrew distribution of nvim is broken so you need to build from the main branch yourself or use the 0.10.0 preview

+first installing this config\*\*

 1. Clone this repository inside of `~/.config/nvim`
 2. Configure it to your likings (see below)
 3. Open nvim and run `:PackerSync`.
 This may fail, if it does repeat until it doesn't.
 If you get messages from TreeSitter or Mason let them finish.
+4. It's possible that TreeSitter errors while compiling.
+If this happens let everything else finish, restart nvim and run `:TSUninstall all` and then `:TSInstall all`
-4. Enjoy :)
+5. Enjoy :)

 ## Config